Eco-Friendly Screen Printing | Eco-Friendly Custom Printed T-Shirts

 We Monkeys are keenly aware of our natural environment and we will always go out on a limb for Mother Nature.

-Contact us today to learn more about us.
-We are based in Minneapolis, Minnesota, and proudly serve all of the Minneapolis/St. Paul area and ship products to customers nationally and all over the world.
+Contact us today to learn more about eco-friendly screen printing and help us to reduce, recycle and reuse.
+We are based in Minneapolis, Minnesota, and proudly serve all of the Minneapolis/St. Paul area and ship products to customers nationally from coast to coast!